tgothorp/Gotho.BlazorPdf/README.md

 ## Prerequisites

-In order to use this package, your project will need to be configured with the following;

-- **.NET** Version 8.0 or 9.0
+In order to use this package, your project must target **.NET** Version 8.0, or higher

 ## Usage & Examples